Wendish Crusade

-The Wendish Crusade (Wendenkreuzzug) was a military campaign in 1147, one of the Northern Crusades, led primarily by the Kingdom of Germany within the Holy Roman Empire and directed against the Polabian Slavs (or "Wends").
+The Wendish Crusade (Wendenkreuzzug) was a religious military campaign in central and eastern Europe, initiated in 1147.
+As one of the Northern Crusades, it was led primarily by the Catholic Kingdom of Germany — a constituent of the Holy Roman Empire — and directed against the then-pagan Polabian Slavs (or "Wends").
 The Wends were made up of the Slavic tribes of Abrotrites, Rani, Liutizians, Wagarians, and Pomeranians who lived east of the River Elbe in present-day northeast Germany and Poland.

 The lands inhabited by the Wends were rich in resources, which played a factor in the motivations of those who participated in the crusade.
 The mild climate of the Baltic area allowed for the cultivation of land and livestock.
 Animals of this region were also thickly furred, supporting the dependence on fur trading.
 Access to the coastline also developed fishing and trade networks.
 The land was attractive for the resources it boasted, and the crusade offered an opportunity for noble families to gain part of it.

 By the early 12th century, the German archbishoprics of Bremen and Magdeburg sought the conversion to Christianity of neighboring pagan West Slavs through peaceful means.
 During the preparation of the Second Crusade to the Holy Land, a papal bull was issued supporting a crusade against these Slavs.
 The Slavic leader Niklot preemptively invaded Wagria in June 1147, leading to the march of the crusaders later that summer.
-They achieved an ostensible forced baptism of Slavs at Dobin but were repulsed from Demmin.
+They negotiated an ostensible forced baptism of Slavs at Dobin after an unsuccessful siege, but were completely repulsed from Demmin.
 Another crusading army marched on the already Christian city of Szczecin (Stettin), whereupon the crusaders dispersed upon arrival (see below).

 The Christian army, composed primarily of Saxons and Danes, forced tribute from the pagan Slavs and affirmed German control of Wagria and Polabia through colonization, but failed to convert the bulk of the population immediately.